Arizona Traffic Ticket Lawyer

 - Ask questions to a police department representative.

 It can be difficult to tell right off the bat the cost of an Arizona speeding ticket will be once pulled over.
 If you have just been pulled over by a police officer in Arizona, then you are are the mercy of that officer for the moment.
 For the most part, officers in Arizona follow a formula for calculating the price of the speeding ticket depending on the speed and other circumstances.
 Check your traffic ticket to view specific fees and charges.
-Many times, you may have your speeding ticket dismissed with the completion of traffic school or by attending a defensive driving course with an additional charge.
+Many times, you may have your speeding ticket dismissed with the completion of traffic survival school or by attending a defensive driving course with an additional charge.
 Usually, driving 10 miles per hour over the posted speed limit isn’t grounds for getting pulled over, but the penalties and consequences are quick to rise.

 Other than the original fine on the citation, there are many other things that you could end up paying for.
 Which is why it is important to understand the different financial factors to keep in mind.
 Our Arizona traffic violation lawyers can make sure you get the guidance you need.

 - The minimum price of a speeding ticket over 10 miles per hour over the speed limit begins at a fine of $250 and usually raises by $50 for every 5 miles per hour over 10.

-- Anything 20 miles per hour over the posted speed limit, the fine can go up to as much as $200.00 more and the driver at fault can potentially have their license suspended or revoked temporarily.
+- Anything 20 miles per hour over the posted speed limit, the fine can go up to as much as $200.00 more and the driver at fault can potentially experience license suspension or is revoked temporarily.